teamILLO/Stockin/design_and_planning.md

 - If the user clicks on Report button, he/she is navigated to Report Page.
 - If the user clicks on My Page button, he/she is navigated to My Page.
 - If the user clicks on Logout button, he/she is navigated to Prelogin Page.
+- If the user enters some text on the search input, related results appear on the bottom.
+   - If the user clicks on one of the results, he/she is navigated to Detail Page of the
 ##### FOOTER
 - If the user clicks on twitter icon, he/she is navigated to the twitter page of the team.
 - If the user clicks on facebook icon, he/she is navigated to the facebook page of the team.